 Be a Good Citizen

 And of course, if you spot a phishing attack, be sure to report it.
 You can report phishing, identity theft and other scams online to the Federal Trade Commission (FTC), as well as inform the organization concerned if the scam is spoofing a legitimate site.
-Reporting functions are provided by Apple, Google, Microsoft and most other major vendors.
+Reporting functions are provided by Apple, Google, Microsoft, PayPal, Amazon, and most other major vendors.
 You can easily find the appropriate page of other vendors with an internet search for “report phishing to” and the vendor name.